 Triton recommends consulting their ICP tests to detect imbalances and suggests purchasing their standalone alkalinity, calcium, and magnesium buffers to correct them.
 While they provide calculators for those buffers, what they do not provide is a calculator to determine how much of the Core 7 solutions you already own should be used to make adjustments.
 Doing so would reveal the actual concentrations of each of the (3) parts and negate the need to buy their individual buffers.

-Fortunately, we can back into the concentrations of each solution using their “balanced” dosing instructions and assuming they align closely with the chemistry of natural seawater (NSW).
+Fortunately, we can back into the concentrations of each solution using their “balanced” dosing instructions and assuming they are designed to replace typical consumption aligned closely with the chemistry of natural seawater (NSW).

 Ionic Balance of Natural Sea Water